nahummaru/prot-rl/README.md

 ## Troubleshooting

-Refer to the documentation for more details on how to configure and run your experiments.
+Please take a look at the documentation for more details on how to configure and run your experiments.

 Feel free to contribute or raise issues if you encounter any problems!
 We are working to make it more accessible and detailed
 ## Work in Progress

-We are currently working on releasing a even more user friendly version.
+We are currently working on a more user-friendly version.
 ## References

 - ESM1v: "Language models enable zero-shot prediction of the effects of mutations on protein function" Joshua Meier, Roshan Rao, Robert Verkuil, Jason Liu, Tom Sercu, Alexander Rives; doi: https://doi.org/10.1101/2021.07.09.450648.
 Computed using https://github.com/seanrjohnson/protein_gibbs_sampler/